cjustinas/BSW-Data-Course/chapter1.md

 skills: 2
 key: 56c6ebec11
 ```
 Now that you have imported `pandas` library, we can focus on acquiring the data.
 This means pointing pandas to a data source, so it can transform it into a `Data Frame`.
-In very broad terms a Data Frame is simply a data structure with observations and variables (you can think of it as a spreadsheet with rows and columns).
+In very broad terms a DataFrame is simply a data structure with observations and variables (you can think of it as a spreadsheet with rows and columns).

 Pandas can import data from a variety of sources that include text files, databases, APIs and so on.
 For this particular project we will import a CSV (comma-separated value) file.